smallwat3r/dotfiles/README.md

 My config files for macOS.

+Dotfiles are managed from `_config.yml`

 This repo was created for my personal use and is updated very frequently, but feel free to pick whatever you want.

 Use at your own risks and please create back-ups of your current set-up if you intend to use the Makefile.

 ```sh
 # Useful commands.